31 Insane Roofing Statistics You Will Hear About in 2023

 4) Market Size

-Roofing ranks 17th in construction industry market size and 213th in the United States, in general.
+Roofing ranks 17th in construction industry market size and 213th in the United States.

 Source: IBIS World